Snickerdoodle Cupcakes For Two

 You heard that right — my small batch of snickerdoodle cookies has been transformed into a cupcake.
 And, that’s just the beginning.

-- The snickerdoodle cupcakes are super-soft – Thanks to my reverse-creaming mixing method (more on that in a bit).
+- The snickerdoodle cupcakes are super-soft – Thanks to the reverse-creaming mixing method (more on that below).

 - They’ll stay moist for days – Sour cream adds texture, flavor, and moisture.